Amber-Song/OAuth-note/OAuth.md

         4. Authorization Server Issues Tokens: The server validates the request and responds with an access token and optionally a refresh token.
         5. Client Uses the Access Token: The client uses the access token to make authorized API requests to access protected resources.
 - **Implicit Flow**
     - **Use Case:** Single-page applications (SPAs) or applications where the client code runs entirely in the browser and doesn't have a back-end server.
+However, this is a common historical pattern and is recommended to be deprecated due to several security issues.
     - **Description:** The client directly receives an access token from the authorization server after the user grants permission.
 No authorization code is involved.
 It's faster but less secure because the access token is exposed to the user's browser.
     - **Security:** Moderate, with increased risks if proper precautions (e.g., short-lived tokens) aren't taken.
 - **Resource Owner Password Credentials Flow (Password Flow)**